+TO: Rachel Findley, MS, RDN, LDN

+Senior Director, Office of School Nutrition

+FROM: [Insert SFA Administrator Name]

+[Insert Title]

-TO: Lynn Harvey, Ed.D., RDN, LDN, FAND, SNS Senior Director, Office of School Nutrition FROM: [Insert SFA Administrator Name] [Insert Title] RE: Attestation of Compliance with Meal Pattern Requirements
+RE: Attestation of Compliance with Meal Pattern Requirements

 I, [Insert SFA Administrator], as the duly authorized representative of [Insert SFA Name], do hereby attest that the aforementioned SFA and all schools under its jurisdiction operating the National School Lunch Program authorized under the Richard B. Russell National School Lunch Act (42 U.S.C.
 1751 et seq), and/or the School Breakfast Program authorized under the Child Nutrition Act of 1966 (42 U.S.C.
-1773), are in compliance with the meal pattern requirements that became effective School Year 2012 - 2013, as set forth in 7 CFR Part 210.10 and 220.23.
-In addition, for School Year 2023 - 2024, [Insert SFA Name] attests that::
+1773), are in compliance with the meal pattern requirements that became effective School Year 2012 - 2013 and the Child Nutrition Program Integrity Final Rule that became effective School Year 2025, as set forth in 7 CFR Part 210.10 and 220.23.
+In addition, for School Year 2025-2026, [Insert SFA Name] attests that::

-- Documentation submitted for certification is representative of the ongoing meal service within the SFA; - The minimum required food quantities for all meal components are available to students in every serving line; - All labels and/or manufacturer specifications for food products and ingredients used to prepare school meals indicate zero grams of trans fat per serving; - The breakfast requirements set forth in 7 CFR 220.8(b) will be met (applicable only if SFA serves breakfast); - Target 1A of sodium restrictions will be met and at least eighty (80) percent of the weekly grains in the school lunch and breakfast menu will be whole grain-rich; - All Pre-K meals are compliant with the pre-k meal patterns set forth in 7 CFR 210.10(p) and 7 CFR 210.10(q) as applicable, using the flexibilities available under 7 CFR 210.18(1)(2) and 226.14(b).
+- Documentation submitted for certification is representative of the ongoing meal service within the SFA. - The minimum required food quantities for all meal components are available to students in every serving line. - All labels and/or manufacturer specifications for food products and ingredients used to prepare school meals indicate the product specific sugar guidelines. - The breakfast requirements set forth in 7 CFR 220.8(b) will be met (applicable only if SFA serves breakfast). - Target 1A of sodium restrictions will be met and at least eighty (80) percent of the weekly grains in the school lunch and breakfast menu will be whole grain-rich. - All Pre-K meals are compliant with the pre-k meal patterns set forth in 7 CFR 210.10(p) and 7 CFR 210.10(q) as applicable, using the flexibilities available under 7 CFR 210.18(1)(2) and 226.14(b).